The deficiency is linked to depression and poorer brain function, lower verbal fluency and even dementia.

 Vitamin D deficiency is also linked to cognitive impairments in young people.

-Foods that are rich in vitamin D include oily fish and eggs, but most people get their vitamin D from the action of sunlight on the skin.
+Foods that have high levels of vitamin D include oily fish and eggs but most people get their vitamin D from the action of sunlight on the skin.

 That is why levels are typically lower in the body through the winter months in more Northern climes.

 The research was carried out on 225 patients being treated for psychotic disorders and 159 well people.

 Among people with psychosis, higher levels of negative symptoms and depression were found in those with low vitamin D levels.